Conventional Cabinets & VOCs

 4. Fully Custom-Made Cabinets

-Cabinets can be made with a combination of solid wood, plywood, Purebond (formaldehyde-free plywood), or formaldehyde-free particleboard.
+In general custom cabinets can be made with a combination of solid wood, plywood, Purebond (formaldehyde-free plywood), or formaldehyde-free particleboard.

 My cabinets, pictured, are custom made with solid wood on the doors/face.
 MgO was used for the boxes (a highly unusual choice!).
 IKEA ready-made metal drawers were used with MgO as the base of the drawer.